Sambhaji: Biographies

-Sambhaji composed several books during his lifetime.
-The most notable is Budhbhushanam written in Marathi and Sanskrit, and three other books, Nayikabhed, Saatsatak, Nakhshikha are in Hindustani language.
-In Budhbhushanam, Sambhaji wrote poetry on politics.
-In the book Sambhaji writes about dos and don'ts for a king and discusses military tactics.
-The first few shlokas are praises for Shahaji (his grandfather) and his father Shivaji.
-In Budhbhushan Sambhaji considers Shahji to be the incarnation of Indra and Shivaji to be the incarnation of Vishnu that saved the earth and restored righteousness.
-Kavindra Paramanand Govind Newaskar of Poladpur composed Anupurana, a partially-completed Sanskrit biography on the life of Chhatrapati Sambhaji upto the birth of Shahu I as a sequel to his father's Sanskrit biography Shivabharata.
-Hari Kavi, also known as Bhanubhatta composed Haihayendra Charitra as well as its commentary Shambu Vilasika on orders of Sambhaji.
-Hari Kavi also authored Subhashitaharavalli and composed the Sanskrit biography 'Shambhuraja Charitra' on Sambhaji's life and romance in 1684.
+Kavindra Paramanand Govind Newaskar of Poladpur composed Anupurana, a partially-completed Sanskrit biography on the life of Sambhaji up to the birth of Shahu I, as a sequel to his father's Sanskrit biography Shivabharata.
+Hari Kavi, also known as Bhanubhatta, composed Haihayendra Charitra as well as its commentary, Shambu Vilasika on the orders of Sambhaji.
+Hari Kavi also authored Subhashitaharavalli and composed the Sanskrit biography Shambhuraja Charitra on Sambhaji's life and romance in 1684.